qppd/IoT-Bike-Tracker/Source/BikeTracker/README.md

 # Bike Tracker

+An advan1.
+Solder the 18650 batteries to the charging module.
+2. Connect the solar panel to the charging module input.
+3. Use boost converters to supply 3.3V to NodeMCU, GPS, and GSM modules.
+4. Connect Neo6m GPS and SIM800L to NodeMCU as per the wiring diagram (see below).
-An advanced, solar-powered GPS bike tracker designed for real-world use.
+5. Assemble all components into the 3D-printed case and clamp securely to your bike.solar-powered GPS bike tracker designed for real-world use.
 This project features live location tracking, GSM communication, and robust hardware for outdoor environments.
 Developed by [qppd](https://github.com/qppd).

 ## Features